Kythira: Pre-classical and ancient

 There are archaeological remains from the Helladic period, contemporary with the Minoans.
 There is archaeological evidence of Kythiran trade as far as Egypt and Mesopotamia.

 Kythira had a Phoenician colony in the early archaic age; the sea-snail which produces Tyrian purple is native to the island.
 Xenophon refers to a Phoenician Bay in Kythira (Hellenica 4.8.7, probably Avlemonas Bay on the eastern side of the island).
 The archaic Greek city of Kythira was at Scandea on Avlemonas; its ruins have been excavated.
 Its acropolis, now Palicastro (Palaeocastron, "Old Fort"), has the temple of Aphrodite Ourania, who may well represent a Phoenician cult of Astarte.

 In classical times, Kythira was part of the territory of several larger city-states.
-Sparta took the island from Argos early in the sixth century, and ruled it under a kytherodíkes (kυθηροδίκης, "judge on Kythira"), in Thucydides' time [4,53,3]; Athens occupied it three times when at war with Sparta (in 456 during her first war with Sparta and the Peloponnesians; from 426 to 410, through most of the great Peloponnesian War; and from 393 to 387/386, during the Corinthian War against Spartan dominance) and used it both to support her trade and to raid Laconia.
+Sparta took the island from Argos early in the sixth century BC, and ruled it under a kytherodíkes (kυθηροδίκης, "judge on Kythira"), in Thucydides' time [4,53,3]; Athens occupied it three times when at war with Sparta (in 456 BC during her first war with Sparta and the Peloponnesians; from 424 to 410 BC, through most of the great Peloponnesian War; and from 393 to 387/386BC, during the Corinthian War against Spartan dominance) and used it both to support her trade and to raid Laconia.

-Kythira was independent, and issued her own coins in 195 after the Achaean defeat of Sparta.
+Kythira was independent, and issued her own coins in 195 BC after the Achaean defeat of Sparta.
 In Augustus' time, it was again subject to Sparta, being the property of Gaius Julius Eurycles, who was both a Spartan magnate and a Roman citizen.

 By this time, the Greek cities were in practice subject to the Roman Empire.
 Kythira continued to exist under the Roman Empire and its Byzantine successor state for centuries.
 Christianity is attested from the fourth century AD, the time of Constantine; according to her legend, Saint Elessa came from Laconia to convert the island.